FarronF/limerick-council-meetings/meetings/2022/03/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 elected Mayor is a matter outside the remit of Limerick City and County Council.
 The

+decision to postpone the implementation of the Directly Elected Mayor pending the
+---
-decision to postpone the implementation of the Directly Elected Mayor pending the--- adoption of appropriate legislation is a matter more appropriately directed to the
+adoption of appropriate legislation is a matter more appropriately directed to the

 Government.”